5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 How the Checks and Balances Process Affect Criminal Law: An Example

-A review of the Supreme Court case of United States v.
+The Supreme Court case of United States v.
 Alvarez (2012) provides an excellent overview of how the three government branches of the federal government independently exercise their Constitutional powers over criminal offenses.

-- The Legislative Branch: Congress passed the Stolen Valor Act of 2005, making it a crime for an individual to misrepresent that they have received high military honors.
+- The legislative branch: Congress passed the Stolen Valor Act of 2005, making it a crime for an individual to misrepresent that they have received high military honors.

 State Constitutions

-While there are many similarities between the format and content of the U.S. Constitution and the constitutions of the various states, there are also some significant differences.
+A complete understanding of the relationship between constitutional law and criminal law requires a brief overview of the relationship between the U.S. Constitution and the constitutions of the various states.
+While there are many similarities between the format and content of the U.S. Constitution and state constitutions, there are some significant differences.
 Generally, the U.S. Constitution provides individuals with basic or minimum protections.
-However, the state constitutions can, and often do, provide individuals with additional or more protective rights.
+State constitutions, however, can and often do provide individuals with additional or more protective rights.

-Similarities and Differences Between the U.S. Constitution and State Constitutions
+Similarities and Differences between the U.S. Constitution and State Constitutions

+The best example of the concept that states can provide greater rights relates to the authority of law enforcement officers to control passengers of vehicles that have been lawfully stopped for a traffic violation.
 In a series of decisions dating back to the case of Maryland v.
 Wilson (1997), the U.S. Supreme Court, as well as several federal circuit courts, have interpreted the “unreasonable seizure” aspect of the Fourth Amendment (U.S. Const. amend.
-IV) to mean that, under federal Fourth Amendment law, it is not unreasonable for a law enforcement officer to order a passenger out of a vehicle, ask them for identification, and even make the passenger stand by and not leave the scene of the traffic stop.
+IV) to mean that it is not unreasonable for a law enforcement officer to order a passenger out of a vehicle, ask them for identification, and even make the passenger stand by and not leave the scene of the traffic stop.
 Most recently, in the case of Arizona v.
-Johnson (2009), the U.S. Supreme Court reaffirmed the rule that, under the federal Fourth Amendment, a reasonable passenger would understand that during the time a car is lawfully stopped, they are not free to terminate the encounter with the police and move about at will.
+Johnson (2009), the U.S. Supreme Court reaffirmed that notion, holding that a reasonable passenger would understand that during the time a car is lawfully stopped, they are not free to terminate the encounter with the police and move about at will.

 Examples of state constitutions